gschofl/biofiles/README.md

 ### Installation

-This package is ony available via github.
-It currently depends on the Boost regex library and will be made available on CRAN as soon as C++11 support is in place on CRAN and I can get rid of this external dependency.
+This package is currently ony available via github.
+It depends on the Boost regex library.

 ```r
 install.packages("devtools")  # if not already installed